College of Liberal Arts & Sciences

 Is it possible to double major?

-Many of our BA students are successful double majors.
+Many of our BFA and BA students are successful double majors.
 It is extremely important to work closely with academic and departmental advisors to plan each semester schedule in advance to ensure all course work for both majors is satisfied by graduation.
+Hear about what it's like to double major from Spring 2019 graduate Mikaela Mallin.

 What classes are offered for dance majors?